 At 3,776 meters above sea level, Mount Fuji or Fujisan is the highest and most famous mountain in Japan.
 It is located on the main island of Honshu on the borders of the Shizuoka and Yamanashi prefectures and, when the weather is clear, is even visible from Tokyo.
 It has been since 2013 part of the UNESCO World Heritage.

 The Mount Fuji trails officially open from July 1st (Yoshida Trail) and July 10th (others) and remain open until September 10th.
-Check the latest climbing status.
+Check the official site for the latest climbing status and any weather advisories.
+Read our Mount Fuji guide to learn about the changes to hiking Mount Fuji since the summer of 2024.

 In Shinto, Mount Fuji has been sacred for centuries and around it are more than 1,300 so-called Sengen shrines.
 The mountain also plays an important role in Buddhism, because in the so-called Shugendo, climbing a mountain is viewed as an expression of faith.
 Due to the strikingly symmetrical volcanic cone, Fuji is widely regarded as the most beautiful mountain in the world and is often viewed as a symbol of Japan.
 At the same time, it is a popular subject in Japanese art and can be found, among other things, in the famous woodblock prints by the artist Hokusai.
 Fuji is also the subject of many poems in literature.